Peshowe/Flickr-Stream/README.md

 To install Angular simply run
 ```
- npm client command line interface
+ npm install -g @angular/cli
 ```

-Run `ng serve --open` for a dev server.
+Run `ng serve --open` inside the top directory of the repository for a dev server.
 The web app will be opened at `http://localhost:4200/`.